Trek Introduction: Everest Base Camp Trek

 Holiday Tour Nepal strongly advises and recommends that all our guests obtain travel and medical insurance in case of unforeseen events during their Himalayan holiday.
 Travel and medical insurance must be completed and acquired before traveling to Himalayan areas.
 Our guests must have travel and medical insurance before going on any trip or trek with Holiday Tour Nepal.
 It should include enough coverage for tours and excursions, such as personal injury, death, medical expenses, and repatriation costs for any transportation used during emergency evacuations, such as helicopter rescue, air ambulance, or appropriate luggage cover.

-How is the rescue done in the Everest region?
+What is the cost for helicopter rescue in Everest region?

 There are two types of policies.
 The first one is in which the trekkers pay first and get paid back by the insurance company, and the other is in which the insurance company pays up all the amount upfront.